Lake Country Neighbors

 Lake Country Neighbors provides Christmas for the Court Appointed Special Advocate (CASA) kids each year.
 From generous members' hearts, every child in the program is given a suitcase filled with clothes and toys plus a personalized stocking filled with goodies.

+We do what we can to assist the organizations we support.
 In years past, a truly fun event has been the barbecue and pig roast sponsored by LCN.
 Organizations such as the Boy Scouts, 4H members, and local food banks have benefited from $25,000 raised at the community-attended day of food and celebration.

 Women who are residents or part-time residents are welcome to join the organization.
 Meetings are usually the first Thursday of each month.
 Meeting locations are announced in the Rains County Leader, a local newspaper, and posted here on our Calendar and Events Page.
 For more information, please email us at email@example.com or submit a contact form from this website.